 - Cleanse your face and scrub the mixture all over your face.

-- Wash off after
+- Wash off after 5 minutes if massage.

 - Do it twice a week.